Now is the perfect time to start planning your journey to the heart of the Murray River.

 Deniliquin Riverside Caravan Park

-They say good things come in threes, and at Deniliquin Riverside Caravan Park, there’s the triple benefit of being close to town, right beside state forest, and situated on the riverfront.
+They say good things come in threes, and at Deniliquin Riverside Caravan Park, there's the triple benefit of being close to town, right beside state forest, and situated on the riverfront.
+It's the perfect mix!
 Campers and caravanners will be thrilled with large drive-through and ensuite sites – including riverfront powered sites – and there is a generous supply of cabins, like the Riverview Villa Westerner.
 Pets can stay on sites and in select cabins.
-When it comes to facilities, the park has a heated pool, boat ramp, recreation room, bouncing pillow, and large camp kitchen—all bases covered for a great getaway.
+When it comes to facilities, the park has a heated pool, boat ramp, recreation room, bouncing pillow, and large camp kitchen—all bases covered for a great getaway, full of relaxation.

 Image Credit: Safari Global, Visit Victoria

-Can’t wait to set your trip to the Murray River into motion?
-Book today on the G’day Parks app or online.
+Can't wait to set your Murray River holiday into motion?